usnistgov/oscal-xslt/pub/readme.md

 For NodeJS, install [SaxonJS](https://www.npmjs.com/package/saxon-js) and [xslt3](https://www.npmjs.com/package/xslt3) via NPM.

 Scripts or documents per project will commonly capture command-line configurations and options.
+So for example see the script `InspectorXSLT/compile-inspector.sh`, which calls SaxonJS under Node JS to compile an XSLT and produce SEF for it.

 ### Ideas